-Overall performance continues to trend in the wrong direction and with an overall year-to-date rate of 111.4 low acuity emergency visits per 1,000 population, we did not meet the targeted rate of 102.7 or lower.
+With year-to-date performance at a rate of 108.5 low acuity emergency visits per 1,000 population, we have not achieved target with little positive movement throughout the fiscal year.

-Performance varies greatly from community to community, with four communities achieving target (Burnaby, Langley, New Westminster, and Tri-cities).
-In general, communities in the east have rates much worse than target, with Hope, Chilliwack, Agassiz/Harrison, Mission, and Maple Ridge far exceeding target.
+While performance varies greatly from community to community, the communities of New Westminster, Tri-cities, Burnaby, and Langley have performed consistently well with rates below the target of 102.7 low acuity emergency visits per 1,000 population in every fiscal period from 2016/17 to the current fiscal year.
+In contrast, communities in the east consistently have rates that are much worse than target, with Hope, Chilliwack, Agassiz/Harrison, Mission, and Maple Ridge far exceeding target each period.